StuartIanNaylor/MagicMirror-Install-Guide-Raspberry-0-to-3/Bullet proof mirror/README.md

 So we found that watchdog is running in the syslog and now to test. python3 pythonbomb.py

-Doesn't take long to swap the system that one
+Doesn't take long to swamp the system that one